Andrew Fluegelman: Publisher

+Shareware

-In late 1982 Fluegelman developed PC-Talk, a very popular and successful communications program.
-He marketed it under a system he called "Freeware", which he characterized as "an experiment in economics more than altruism".
-Freeware was licensed under terms that encouraged users to make voluntary payments for the software, and it allowed users to copy and redistribute the software freely as long as the license terms and text were not altered.
-He collaborated with PC-File (database software) developer Jim Knopf to adopt similar names (PC-File was originally "Easy-File"), and prices, for their initial shareware offerings; they also agreed to mention each other's products in their program's documentation.
+In 1982 Fluegelman developed PC-Talk, a very popular and successful communications program.
+He marketed it under a system he called "Freeware" and became known as shareware, which he characterized as "an experiment in economics more than altruism".
+PC-Talk was licensed under terms that encouraged users to make voluntary payments for the software, and it allowed users to copy and redistribute the software freely as long as the license terms and text were not altered.
+He collaborated with PC-File developer Jim Knopf to adopt similar names (PC-File was originally "Easy-File"), and prices, for their initial shareware offerings; they also agreed to mention each other's products in their program's documentation.

 Magazine editor

 Fluegelman edited PC World magazine from its introduction in 1982 until 1985, and Macworld magazine from its introduction in 1984 until 1985.

 Disappearance

 Fluegelman suffered from ulcerative colitis.
 In July 1985, he was prescribed prednisone to treat the condition.
 Within a few days of beginning to take the medication, he became depressed and agitated.
 He started profusely apologizing to his colleague for perceived failures.
 In order to reduce his stress, his employer rearranged his work schedule; Fluegelman's behavior did not improve.

 On the afternoon of July 6, 1985, he left his office in Tiburon, California.
 A week later, his abandoned car was found at the north end of the Golden Gate Bridge near San Francisco.
 His family held a memorial service for Fluegelman, and he is presumed dead, though his body has never been found.
-Kevin Strehlo, then an InfoWorld columnist, submitted a memorial column which mentioned that "friends say a suicide note was found inside" his car.
+Kevin Strehlo, InfoWorld columnist, submitted a memorial column which mentioned that "friends say a suicide note was found inside" his car.
 InfoWorld rejected this column, but an online news service published it.